 “A cut to the CSP is particularly egregious because these unique public schools overwhelmingly serve students who are Black, Brown, or from low-income families.
-Across the nation, charter school enrollment increased last year because parents wanted more and better for their children.
+New survey data from The Harris Poll shows 74% of parents would consider sending their child to a public charter school if one were available in their area.
 Congress should listen to what parents are clearly telling them.

 “Further, we are disappointed that language in the Committee bill proposes additional regulations to the CSP program while the administration is already regulating the program.
 If adopted, this unclear language will prevent charter schools from accessing the services of companies that all other public schools can access.